Cultivating Diversity in

 The LibroMobile is not only mobile but also builds community and promotes literacy.
 It resides on Calle Cuatro (off 4th & Spurgeon, back alley area) and travels throughout Santa Ana visiting a variety of communities, including Grand Central Art Center, Alta Baja Market and special events through Southern California.
 The design of the LibroMobile is nostalgic of the iconic paletero carts or fruit vendors that are part of downtown Santa Ana.
 To hear or see a paletero or frutero cart builds cultural interests (from locals and visitors) to know that something authentic and familiar is being offered, and LibroMobile has achieved the same connections through relevant literature.

 Plus—our founder also established Barrio Writers in 2009.
 Since then, she expanded her creative writing workshops to the local community through LibroMobile’s Do-It-Yourself MFA program (established in March 2016).
-It is a one-on-one mentorship with Sarah Rafael García at Grand Central Art Center.
+It is an online one-on-one mentorship with Sarah Rafael García.
 Currently, two community-based emerging writers are working on individual manuscripts for publication, we will add more mentees every Spring.
 Since 2016, we have published three collaborative zines and three individual chapbooks as well as the recently printed "Scholar Holler Archives."
 We plan to release a new publication every year at the OC Zine Fest!

-In collaboration with the LibroMobile DIY MFA program, Crear Studio began in Fall 2017 as an interdisciplinary arts and mentorship project, which offers a multi-layered learning environment supported by established resources and creates access to interdisciplinary arts education and mentorship for professional careers in the arts to underserved residents in Santa Ana.
+In collaboration with our LibroMobile Arts Co-op (LMAC), Crear Studio began in Fall 2017 as an interdisciplinary arts and mentorship project, which offers a multi-layered learning environment supported by established resources and creates access to interdisciplinary arts education and mentorship for professional careers in the arts to underserved residents in Santa Ana.
 Our joint vision is to support creative ideas, connections, knowledge, language and relevant role-models through artistic development—a Do-It-Yourself/Do-It-Together MFA through a grassroots collective of local artists.

 As a self-sustaining community model, LibroMobile uses profits to employ youth and emerging artists and provide stipends to guest writers and local artists.